 Our priority in supervising firms is to ensure consumers are at the centre of a firm’s business.
-Our aim is to deliver a sustainable programme of supervision with a market-based approach, rather than just concentrating on individual firms.
+We aim to deliver a sustainable supervision programme with a market-based approach, rather than just concentrating on individual firms.
 We seek to tackle risks before they cause harm.

-The FCA is responsible for supervising over 56,000 firms.
+We are responsible for supervising over 56,000 firms.
 We supervise the market using different approaches.
-The three main approaches are:
+Our three main approaches are:

 - Pillar 1 – proactive supervision for the biggest firms.

 - Pillar 2 – event-driven, reactive supervision of actual or emerging risks according to our risk appetite.

 - Pillar 3 – thematic work that focuses on risks and issues affecting multiple firms or a sector as a whole.

 We intervene early where we see poor behaviour, taking action to prevent harm to consumers and markets, and getting redress where appropriate.